CG93 - Bachelor of Medical Science (Specialisation)

 A number of our health courses and units provide allow you to choose between on-campus or distance education, while some provide a mix of on-campus and online delivery methods.
 CQUniversity is an established provider of distance education and is able to offer a number courses and units in this mode that have not traditionally been available, such as nursing, medical science, exercise and sport sciences, accident forensics, paramedic science and more.

 Up-to-date and industry relevant

-Our programs and courses are constantly being reviewed and updated in consultation with industry, accrediting bodies and other stakeholders to ensure they are relevant and up-to-date.
+Our courses and units are constantly being reviewed and updated in consultation with industry, accrediting bodies and other stakeholders to ensure they are relevant and up-to-date.
 In fact, our offerings are a response to industry demand for people with specialised industry expertise.

 Work integrated learning

-CQUniversity's health programs and courses feature work integrated learning, or learning on the job.
-For some programs this may be referred to as clinical placement.
+CQUniversity's health courses and units feature work integrated learning, or learning on the job.
+For some courses this may be referred to as clinical placement.

 Quality facilities ensure learning is delivered in context, taught in a similar setting to real-world situations including exceptional simulation environments.
 New facilities including state-of-the-art technology for fitness and body function testing offer exercise and sport sciences students sophisticated training.
 Nursing students have access to fully equipped labs replicating a real hospital ward, while medical imaging and medical sonography are taught from new purpose-built multi-million dollar labs.
 The new CQUniversity Health Clinic at CQUniversity Rockhampton also provides clinical learning experiences to students.